medhini98/CycleSyncAI_Qloo/README.md

 ---

 ## Repository Access
-This is a private repository.
-Access has been granted to:
-- james.liounis@perplexity.ai
-- sathvik@perplexity.ai
-- devrel@perplexity.ai
-- testing@devpost.com
+This is a public repository, created for the purpose of the Qloo hackathon.